habibian/habibian.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am Amir, a research scientist at [[Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence/ai-research)].
+What I do, in one sentence, is trying to help machines to pass the Turing test 🙂

 ## Research Interests